-By 1975 the U.S. Arab oil embargo caught the U.S. auto industry by surprise and gas guzzlers such as this 500 cubic-inch powered Cadillac Coupe DeVille listed here on Craigslist in Waterbury, Connecticut quickly fell out of favor.
+By 1975 the U.S. Arab oil embargo caught the U.S. auto industry by surprise and gas guzzlers such as this 500 cubic-inch powered Cadillac Coupe DeVille originally listed in November 2020 on Craigslist in Waterbury, Connecticut quickly fell out of favor.
 This 85K original mile driver quality example said to have one repaint represents one of the last great American land yachts.
 Currently offered at a reduced $9,500 (down from the original ask of $10,500), researching the Collector Car Market Review Online Tool reveals the private seller has their Coupe DeVille priced between this guide’s #2 “Very Good” appraisal of $9,375 and its #1 “Excellent” estimate of $14,225.
 Similarly, using the Hagerty Insurance Online Valuation Tool as a second data point confirms this private seller has his Caddy priced between the #3 “Good” appraisal of $10,700 and the #4 “Fair” (Daily Driver) estimate of $6,200.
-If you are serious about becoming the next caretaker of this classic land yacht, you can start the conversation by texting the seller at (203) 605-0346

 Here is Hagerty Insurance’s take on the 1971-1976 Cadillac DeVille line: